2007 •Nintendo DS

 Control detail is sparse in the sheet, but that absence is itself a signal: it means buyers should lean harder on form factor, brand reputation, and comparative market positioning.
 If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 GPD G7 leaves the strongest impression when you frame it as a recommendation for players who want a balanced handheld that can stretch beyond the basics.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That is also what turns the buying advice from noise into something useful.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.